MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-call-customer.md

 1. In Omnichannel for Customer Service, go to **Contacts**, and then select a customer to call.

-1. On the Customer Summary page, locate the **Mobile Phone** field, and then select the call icon to call the customer.
+1. On the Active Conversation (formerly Customer Summary) page, locate the **Mobile Phone** field, and then select the call icon to call the customer.
    The phone dialer opens with the phone number.

     You can also select the **Launch dialer** phone icon on the menu bar to quickly call a customer.
 On the number pad that appears, enter the customer's country code, phone number, and then select **Call** to make your call.
 You don't have to add the plus sign (+) to the number.